Samonov051/Angular-Homes-List-App/README.md

 ## Development server

+### Front End

-Run `ng serve` for a dev server.
+Run `ng serve` for a front-end dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+### Back End

+Run `json-server --watch db.json` for a JSON server.
+Navigate to the http://localhost:3000/locations and confirm that the response includes the data stored in db.json.
+If you have any trouble with your configuration, you can find more details in the [Add HTTP communication to your app](https://angular.io/tutorial/first-app/first-app-lesson-14) page.

 ## Code scaffolding